FREE, CONDENSED VERSION BELOW

 This project works up quickly, taking only one to two hours, so it makes a great last-minute gift.
 Worked in four colors, this pattern employs the helix method of crocheting in a spiral, which eliminates an awkward seam.

 Skill Level: Intermediate.

-Stitches/Techniques: Ch, edc, sc, sl st, needle join, working over yarn tails.
+Stitches/Techniques: Ch, edc, standing edc, sc, standing sc, sl st, needle join, and the helix method for single-row stripes.

 Finished Measurements: 8.5” long x 3.5” wide (21.5 x 9 cm).

-Tools: H/8-5.0 mm hook, tapestry needle, and scissors.
-If you crochet loosely, you might want to go down one hook size to make a denser fabric.
+Tools: H/8-5.0 mm hook, tapestry/yarn needle, 4 st markers (optional), and scissors.
+If you crochet loosely, you might want to go down one hook size to make denser fabric.